Overwatch Guide

 High Ground Advantage for Every Role

 High ground is universally recognized as a powerful positional advantage in Overwatch 2, offering numerous benefits.
 It provides a safer vantage point due to natural cover, makes you harder to hit for ground-based enemies, and can often grant superior sightlines over objectives and chokepoints.
-Tanks like D.Va or Winston can use high ground to initiate dives or create space for their team to push, with D.Va's new overhealth for teammates adding to her dive utility.
+Tanks like D.Va or D.Mon can use high ground to initiate dives or create space for their team to push.

 Damage heroes benefit immensely from high ground by being able to safely pepper enemies below, gain easy headshots, and access optimal angles for their abilities.
 Snipers like Widowmaker or Ashe are obviously potent here, but even Soldier: 76 or Cassidy can output significant damage from an elevated position.
 Consider how you can use high ground to pressure enemy healers or eliminate priority targets.